-If you want to get the most out of your mix, you’re going to want to give your mastering a little more attention than just sticking a limiter on your master bus and turning up the gain knob.
-If you’re releasing a single, you could try using an automated music mastering service, but if you decide to to give mastering a shot, here’s the 5 basic steps we go through for every master.
+If you want to get the most out of your mix, try mastering with Ozone, or at least give mastering a little more attention than just sticking a limiter on your master bus and turning up the gain knob.
+If you decide to give mastering with Ozone a shot, here are the 5 basic steps we go through for every master.

 My software of choice for digital mastering is iZotope Ozone 9, but Ozone’s “modules“, which is their fancy word for plugins, are actually universally available in any DAW, even the one you used for your production.

 The first step in mastering is to clean up unwanted frequencies.
 This will often include a high pass filter at a very low frequency below the human hearing range.
 The equaliser in Ozone has a very neat trick where if you hold donw the ALT key and move your mouse through the spectrum while the music is playing, it will isolate the bandwith to the frequency you hover over.
 This is a great way to find problem frequencies that you’ll want to attenuate.

 If you’re not using Ozone, you can emulate this trick by setting a really narrow Q-value to your band and sweeping it across the spectrum until you hear something unpleasant you want to cut.
 Remember to cut narrow, and if you have to boost, boost wide.